 Melanie’s vision was clear: to empower teams to design their yearbooks, even without any skills or knowledge of Photoshop or other complex design tools.

 - To design an intuitive, easy to use online software platform,

 - Drag and drop (which in 2007 was very difficult due to cross-browser compatibility),

 - Collaborative (i.e. the students could contribute) and

 - include many pre-designed templates to choose from.

-On top of this, they put a crazy deadline of before school term started of January (when it was currently end of October).
-From my understanding of Canva now, Melanie and Cliff love setting ridiculous hard to achieve goals and then smashing them out of the park.
+On top of this, they put a crazy deadline of finishing the platform before school term starts in January (it was currently end of October).
+From our understanding of Canva now, Melanie and Cliff love setting ridiculous hard to achieve goals and then smashing them out of the park.

-Cirrena was able to deliver this solution for them, helped them become a runner up in the WA Innovation Awards, and also worked with them for 3 or 4 years, right up until they were able to build their own team, achieve their first round of funding which allowed them to create their new startup which happened to be Canva.
+We were able to deliver this solution to them, helping them to become a runner-up in the WA Innovation Awards.
+We continued to work with them for 4 years, right up until they were able to build their own team and achieve their first round of funding, which allowed them to create their new startup: Canva.

-In comparison to Canva today, is UI/UX remarkably similar, which show that Melanie and Cliff had a great understanding of user and human interaction to make it easy with minimal training.
+In comparison to Canva today, its UI/UX is remarkably similar, which shows that Melanie and Cliff had a great understanding of their market, making the platform easy to use with minimal training needed.

-Fusion Books was a completely bootstrapped, self funded start-up that when through the all the growing pains of a normal startup, however the technology (for the time), and their focus was built to get them into the market so they could evolve their business correctly.
-They incrementally added features only once it was rigorously justified as they had limited development budget, a clear testament of their focus and drive to build a successful business which is very clear now from their success at Canva and it all started by getting the correct software development team to get them started.
+Fusion Books was a completely bootstrapped, self-funded business that went through all the growing pains of a normal startup.
+However, their focus was to get into the wide market so they could evolve their company properly.
+They incrementally added new features to their product only once it was rigorously justified as they had limited development budget.
+This is a testament of their drive to build a growing business, which is very clear now from their success at Canva.
+It all started by partnering with the best software development team to get them going.